sumgup/MySecondLife/_posts/2019-11-07-DocumentingInterviews.md

 ## Why do you want to Exercise?

-InterviewC recently started exercising when she realised that she has gained a lot of weight and was not able to pay attention to it.
+C recently started exercising when she realised that she has gained a lot of weight and was not able to pay attention to it.
 Currently, she is doing a medium intensity workout by pursuing Power and Hatha Yoga at a fitness institute near to her house.

 ## Motivations Behind Exercise